ermongroup/WikipediaPovertyMapping/README.md

 images was set to (5 km × 5 km) due to the (maximum) 5km noise that each location has.

 ## Models
-We provide the code for the models in
+We provide the code for Wikipedia Embedding Model and Multi-modal Model in
 ```
 models/
 ```